 Scroll down to explore the full programme.

-In year 6, your child will self-reflect and provide feedback on their own and team performances.
-Skills are more complex with wrist, spin, pop, and off-load passes, to kick a grubber, punt and cross-kick, as well as receive soft hands, targets, high and low ball.
-They will adapt quickly to a changes in a game situation and maintain the correct body position in a ruck and maul.
+During Year 6, self-reflection and providing feedback on their own and team performances.
+Skills will be more complex with wrist, spin, pop, and off-load passes, to kick a grubber, punt and cross-kick, as well as receive soft hands, targets, high and low ball.
+At this stage quickly adapting to changes in the game situation and maintaining the correct body position in a ruck and maul are essential.